openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         This variable replaces the deprecated
+         This variable replaces the deprecated :term:`module_autoload`
-         module_autoload
          variable.

       You can use the ``KERNEL_MODULE_AUTOLOAD`` variable anywhere that it